ChristianAlexander/ash_typescript_demo/README.md

 * Install JavaScript dependencies: `npm i --prefix assets`
 * Run `mix setup` to install and setup dependencies
-* Generate the TypeScript RPC client: `mix ash_typescript.codegen --output "assets/js/ash_rpc.ts"`
+* Generate the TypeScript RPC client: `mix ash.codegen --dev`
 * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.